RateCity.com.au

 • Term deposits held for three months or more;

-• Gift money held in your account for more than three months;
+• Gifted money held in your account for more than three months;

 • Shares or managed funds you have held for more than three months.

-On the flip side, lenders will also look at your bank statements to see if there are dishonoured payments or late charges on the credit card or utility bills.
-These kinds of charges may raise a red flag in the lender’s mind that you struggle to meet your expenses and may not be financially responsible enough for mortgage approval.
+On the flip side, lenders may also look at your bank statements to see if there are dishonoured payments or late charges on the credit card or utility bills.
+Charges like these may raise a red flag in the lender’s mind that you struggle to meet your expenses and may not be financially responsible enough for mortgage approval.

 You have the funds for the deposit

-A mortgage lender will also use your bank statements to confirm that you do have a sizeable enough deposit for home loan approval.
+A mortgage lender will use your bank statements to confirm that you’ve saved a sizeable enough deposit for home loan approval.

-Banks prefer borrowers capable of putting down a deposit of 20% or more of the value of the house.
-Whether you are putting down exactly that amount, or more or less, your lender may like to see it in your bank account before approving the loan.
+Banks generally prefer borrowers capable of putting down a deposit of 20% or more of the value of the house, providing a Loan to Value Ratio (LVR) of 80%.
+Whether you are putting down exactly that amount as your deposit, or more or less, your lender will likely want to see it in your bank account before approving the loan.

 What you can do if your bank statements don't match bank expectations

-You’ve applied for a home loan but received a rejection from the lender.
-In this instance, your bank statements (and other documents) may have indicated that you are not an ideal applicant for a home loan.
+Sometimes if you’ve applied for a home loan but received a rejection from the lender, your bank statements and other documents may have indicated that you are not an ideal home loan applicant.

 So, what can you do if your bank statements don’t meet the lender’s criteria?
 Before you apply for your next home loan, it’s good practice to set up habits now that show lenders you’re a responsible borrower.

-1. Paying off your outstanding debts first, including student loans (HECS/HELP).
+1. Paying off your outstanding debts, including student loans (HECS/HELP).

-2. Growing genuine savings, or having savings sit in your bank account for at least three months.
+2. Growing your genuine savings, or having lump sums like cash gifts or inheritances sit in your bank account for at least three months.

-3. Cut out frivolous spending in the lead up to your application.
+3. Cut your discretionary spending in the lead up to your application.

 4. Paying your bills on time - setting up direct debits can help to avoid late fees.